DaveL17/BikeShare/_to_do_list.md

 - migrate from `requests` to `httpx`.
-This is a bit involved since we're using `requests` to do more than just get.
+This is a bit involved since we're using `requests` to do more than just a get.
-- on startup, the plugin updates devices three times